top of page

 Thus, we can see that the title of "the Lord" could apply to both God the Father and Jesus Christ (as elsewhere in the NT), but that Jude consistently qualified it with "our" and "Jesus Christ" when he was not referring to God or someone prior to the present time of writing.

-Jude alone is sufficient in refuting this idea, but for the sake of clarity I would like to also introduce some extra-biblical scholarship in to the conversation.
+So the question is now begged, did Jesus or YHWH the Father lead the Israelites out of Egypt?
+I'm my opinion this is a game changer, as I believe Jude alone is sufficient in refuting this idea, but for the sake of clarity I would like to also introduce some extra-biblical scholarship in to the conversation.

 Regarding Jude 5, Ehrman notes: “Thus, in Jude 5, where manuscripts vary over whether it was “the Lord” (most manuscripts), or “Jesus” (A B 33 81 1241 1881) or “God (c2 623 VGms) who saved the people from Egypt…p72 stands alone in saying that the Savior of the people was “the God Christ”.”
 So, we see that are 4 different variations, with a 3rd century (approx.) copy going as far as changing the text to “the God Christ”. pp.85-86

-From my understanding, the earliest manuscript we have of Jude is P72 from the 3rd-4th century. ‘κύριος’ (Lord) is also the favored translation by Tommy Wasserman who is accredited with compiling “the most exhaustive investigation of the epistle” (‘Jude on the Attack by Alexandra Robinson pg.12) (Also see: The Epistle of Jude: Its Text and Transmission by Wasserman).
+From my understanding, the earliest manuscript we have of Jude is P72 from the 3rd-4th century. ‘κύριος’ (Lord) is also the favored translation by Tommy Wasserman who is accredited with compiling “the most exhaustive investigation of the epistle” (‘Jude on the Attack by Alexandra Robinson pg.12).
+Also see: The Epistle of Jude: Its Text and Transmission by Wasserman.
 To be fair, Robinson also notes “the committees on the Greek New Testament clearly struggled to come to a consensus on the matter given their verdict to class this variant as category D (Unresolved)”.

 Taking all of the evidence in to consideration, it seems highly unreasonable to me to claim the original text read ‘Ἰησοῦς’ and not ‘κύριος’.
 Ehrman’s also pointed out that “most” manuscripts read “the Lord”.